Anatomy of a Commercial Real Estate Appraisal: A Top 19 Q&A Guide

 - Search National Association of Realtors (NAR) for licensed commercial real estate appraisers.
 If you want a commercial appraisal in Columbus, Ohio, contact NAR’s local chapter, ColumbusRealtors.
 Call 614-475-4000 to find commercial real estate appraisers near Columbus, OH.

 - Search Appraisers.org (American Society of Appraisers) for licensed commercial property appraisers.

 - In Ohio, contact the Ohio Division of Real Estate and Professional Licensing (ODRE), which is part of the Ohio Department of Commerce.
 ODRE handles licenses for commercial real estate appraisers, brokers, salespeople, and more.
 Call ODRE at 614-466-4100 to request a referral.

 - Ask your local commercial real estate agent for a referral.

 - Request a referral from your financial lender.

 If you are looking for a commercial appraisal management company in Columbus, Ohio (or throughout Ohio), you will be highly satisfied with The Robert Weiler Company.
 We have a long history of assisting a diverse portfolio of CRE investors and property owners throughout Ohio.
 Our commercial appraisal management team takes the time to provide one-on-one attention to every client.
-Moreover, our CRE appraisers bring an unmatched skillset to the table, ensuring a complete, fair, and accurate job you can feel confident in.
+Moreover, our CRE appraisers bring an unmatched skillset to the table, ensuring you can feel confident in a complete, fair, and accurate job.
 Whether you need a commercial real estate appraisal or commercial appraisal review services, we can help!

 In need of our commercial appraisal services now?
 Speak with one of our experts today by calling our office at 614-221-4286.
 You and your team will be glad you spoke with one of our seasoned commercial real estate appraisal professionals at The Robert Weiler Company.